hinqiwame/memmap/README.md

 # Memmap
-Just a tool that prints the open memory adress ranges of a specified process.
+Just a tool that prints the open memory adress ranges of a specified process.<br>
 Method: reading the memort map file of the process and printing the start and end of each memory address range.<br><br>
 Example usage:
 ```